mbryzek/schema-evolution-manager/README.md

     createlang plpgsql template1
     [http://www.postgresql.org/docs/8.4/static/app-createlang.html]

 - Git: Designed to use git for history.
-Most testing against git 1.7.
+Most testing against git 1.7 and git 1.8.
 At Gilt Groupe, we additionally use Gerrit Code Review [https://code.google.com/p/gerrit/] to have a very nice workflow for code review of all schema changes.